psysrc/blip/docs/README.md

 - See [Program Design](design_program.md) for information about the core philosophies and design of Blip programs.
 - See [Language Reference](language_reference.md) for the core language reference for Blip.
 This includes Blip language syntax and semantics.
+- See [Reference Programs](refs/README.md) for reference program examples, which also functions as the core Blip test suite.
 - See [For Developers](developers.md) for information about how to use this repository as a developer, including how to set up your build environment, building and testing the `blip` tool, etc.